What Are Possessive Nouns?

 To Avoid Repetition

-Sometimes, possessive nouns are used to avoid repeating something that has been mentioned in the statement before.
+At times, possessive nouns are used to avoid repetition of something that has already been mentioned in a statement.
 Pay attention to the following example:

 (Please note that it is also

 Knowing how to use possessive nouns can be helpful in indicating places and locations.